Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Remove Element From Array by Value - IAP.md

 ## Overview

-Remove an element from an array based on a certain value
+Remove an element from an array by a value

 Capabilities include:
 - This transformation allows IAP users to remove an element from an array based on a certain value